Baby development at 9-10 months: what’s happening

 Babbling, babbling, babbling – you’ll hear a lot of this from your baby as they get closer to saying their first meaningful words.
 Your baby might even say ‘dada’ or ‘mama’ and know what these words mean.
 If your baby is an early talker, they might be using 1-2 words already.

-But if your baby isn’t talking yet, don’t worry – your baby makes noises to get your attention and uses body language to communicate with you and let you know what they want.
+But your baby will still make noises to get your attention.
+They’ll also use body language to communicate with you and let you know what they want.

-Your baby also understands when you say ‘no’ or wave goodbye.
+Your baby also understands simple words like ‘no’ and simple gestures like goodbye waves.
 Your baby turns when they hear their name or another sound, like a doorbell.
-And your baby might look for familiar objects when you name them and even respond to ‘Come here’.
+And your baby might look for familiar objects when you name them.
+They might also respond to simple instructions, especially when you use visual cues.
+For example, your baby might come if you say ‘Come here’ and gesture for them to come.

 Over the past few months, your baby has learned to show emotions like caution and fear.
 You might see these emotions if your baby is worried about strangers or worried about being separated from you.